linuxy/coyote-pool/README.md

 # coyote-pool
-A thread pool for pthreads written in Zig
+A thread pool written in Zig

 Builds against zig 0.10.0+